There are plenty of safari activities and things to do while staying at Bushwa Game Lodge.

 Game drives are a standard, and take place twice a day.
 They take place in an open game viewer, allowing you to feel that much closer to nature.

-The morning game drive takes place at dawn and the the evening drive lets you see enjoy sightings of nocturnal predators.
+The morning game drive takes place at dawn and the evening drive lets you see enjoy sightings of nocturnal predators.

 And there's always a break for sundowners!